a1bderrahmane/Sudoku-Solver/README.md

 # Sudoku Solver

 ## Overview
-This C++ program employs the Dancing Links algorithm, originally devised by Donald Knuth, to solve 9x9 Sudoku puzzles.
+This C++ program employs the Dancing Links algorithm, originally devised by Donald Knuth, to solve nxn Sudoku puzzles.
 It efficiently explores all possible solutions and outputs them into a file named `Solution.txt`.

 ## Dancing Links Algorithm